 A. Eligibility for the Carmel Inventory shall be established in conformance with the criteria and procedures in CMC 17.32.040, Eligibility Criteria for the Carmel Inventory, and 17.32.060, Determining Eligibility for the Carmel Inventory.
-Properties determined to be eligible by an administrative determination, or by the Historic Resources Board on appeal,
+Properties determined to be eligible by an administrative determination, or by the Historic Resources Board on appeal, shall become part of the inventory upon completion of an inventory form documenting the resource and issuance of an administrative determination finding by the Department or adoption of a finding by the Board that the property meets the criteria for historic resources.
 B. Resources included in the inventory shall be considered historic resources for purposes of CEQA.

-C. Consistent with Public Resources Code Section 5029, staff shall within 90 days submit to the County Recorder for recordation, and the County Recorder shall record, the administrative determination that the property is an historic resource and document inclusion of the resource in the Carmel Inventory.

-- 1. The resolution shall include the name of the current property owner, the designating entity (Department), the specific historical resources designation (inventory), and a legal description of the property. - 2.
+- C. Consistent with Public Resources Code Section 5029, staff shall within 90 days submit to the County Recorder for recordation, and the County Recorder shall record, the administrative determination that the property is an historic resource and document inclusion of the resource in the Carmel Inventory. - 1.
+The resolution shall include the name of the current property owner, the designating entity (Department), the specific historical resources designation (inventory), and a legal description of the property. - 2.
 A copy of the recorded resolution shall be mailed to the property owner. - 3.
 The inclusion of a property in the inventory is not subject to appeal.
-Property owners that dispute the historic significance of their property shall follow the procedures for removal of a resource from the inventory.17
+Property owners that dispute the historic significance of their property shall follow the procedures for removal of a resource from the inventory.

-At present, the Carmel Inventory has 287 properties.18
+At present, the Carmel Inventory has 287 properties.
+18